rieszpeti/Image_Processing/README.md

   - Application in C++

 I kept the WebApi as thin as possible from the endpoint perspective.
 It is just an interface where the client can send their requests.
 Application in C# basically just prepare and validate the image before it sends to the C++ application.
-Lastly, the C++ part does the parallel image processing.
+Then, the C++ part does the parallel image processing.

 ## Functionalities